 For a knocked-out adult tooth:

-- Find the tooth and pick it up by the crown.
+- Find the tooth and pick it up by the crown (the visible white part).
 Avoid touching the root.

-- If possible, try to gently reinsert the tooth into the socket and hold it in place.
+- If possible, try to gently reinsert the tooth into the socket and hold it in place by biting down softly on a clean cloth.

-- If reinsertion is not possible, place the tooth in a small container of milk.
+- If reinsertion is not possible, place the tooth in a small container of milk or hold it inside the cheek (between the gum and cheek) to keep it moist.

 - Seek emergency dental care as quickly as possible — ideally within 30 to 60 minutes.